ash-project/ash/documentation/topics/actions/actions.md

 > ### Careful with shared {: .warning}
 >
 > Shared context is passed to all nested actions, so don't pass massive values around, and also don't set context

+## `:query_for`

+This is set on queries when they are being run for a "special" purpose.
+The values this can take are:

+- none, if a read action is being run, then no value is set for this context
+- `:bulk_update`, if the query is being built to power a bulk update action
+- `:bulk_destroy`, if the query is being built to power a bulk destroy action
+- `:load`, if the query is being built to power an `Ash.load` call

+You can use this to adjust the behavior of your query preparations as needed.

+## `:bulk_create`, `:bulk_update`, `:bulk_destroy`

+This is set on changesets when they are being run in bulk.
+The value will be a map with the following keys (more may be added in the future):

+`:index` -> The index of the changeset in the bulk operation.

 #### `Ash.Scope.ToOpts`